Medicinal clay: Renaissance period

-A French naturalist Pierre Belon (1517–1564) was interested in investigating Lemnian Earth.
+French naturalist Pierre Belon (1517–1564) was interested in investigating Lemnian Earth.
 In 1543, he visited Constantinople where, after making enquiries, he encountered 18 types of different products marketed as Lemnian Earth.
 He then made a special journey to Lemnos, where he continued his investigation, and tried to find the source of the clay.
 He discovered that it was extracted only once a year under the supervision of Christian monks and Turkish officials.

 In 1588 the English ethnographer and translator Thomas Harriot wrote in A Briefe and True Report of the New Found Land of Virginia that Algonquians of the mid–Atlantic region of North America treated various sores and wounds with wapeih, "very like to terra sigillata" that English surgeons and physicians found to be of the same kind "of vertue and more effectuall" than the contemporary European sort.

 Preparation of clay

 Clay gathered from its original source deposit is refined and processed in various ways by manufacturers.
 This can include heating or baking the clay, since the raw clay tends to contain a variety of microorganisms.
 (Note: "Soil, including kaolinitic and montmorillonitic clays, contains considerable amounts of organic material, including many live microorganisms.")

 Too much processing, likewise, may reduce the clay's therapeutic potential.
 In particular, Mascolo et al. studied 'pharmaceutical grade clay' versus 'the natural and the commercial herbalist clay', and found an appreciable depletion of trace elements in the pharmaceutical grade clay.
 On the other hand, certain clays are typically heated or cooked before use.
 (Note: An example of this is the medieval 'Argentiera' clay, mentioned in this article.)

 Medicinal clay is typically available in health food stores as a dry powder, or in jars in its liquid hydrated state – which is convenient for internal use.
 For external use, the clay may be added to the bath, or prepared in wet packs or poultices for application to specific parts of the body.

 Often, warm packs are prepared; the heat opens up the pores of the skin, and helps the interaction of the clay with the body.
 (Note: "Hot application is recommended in geotherapy, pelotherapy or paramuds in beauty therapy...")

 In the European health spas, the clay is prepared for use in a multitude of ways – depending on the traditions of a particular spa; typically it is mixed with peat and matured in special pools for a few months or even up to two years.

 "The majority of spas … use artificial ponds where the natural ("virgin") clay is mixed with mineral, thermo-mineral, or sea water that issues in the vicinity of the spas or inside the spa buildings."